 These companies depend on the expertise and talents of a small number of individuals for their success.
 The death of one of these key employees or executives may well result in the demise of the firm, or, at minimum, catastrophic hurdles to overcome.

 Examples of businesses who must consider key man life insurance include:

-These key people possess special abilities to raise capital, have established key relationships with suppliers and vendors, hold a technical expertise which is very rare, or own an extraordinary track record of past sales.
+These key people possess unique abilities to raise capital, have established key relationships with suppliers and vendors, hold technical expertise, which is very rare, or own an extraordinary track record of past sales.
 Whatever the specific case, a start-up company’s most valuable asset is likely its key employee(s).

-In a start-up company, the death of this single key employee will result in significant financial hardship, and in many cases business failure.
+In a start-up company, the death of a key employee will result in significant financial hardship, and many cases result in business failure.

-Therefore, having key man life insurance is critical to protect your company from a catastrophic loss.
-The costs to secure key person life insurance are negligible when compared to the economic loss caused by the demise of the company.
+Therefore, having life insurance is critical to protect your company from a catastrophic loss.
+The costs to secure adequate coverage are negligible when compared to the economic damage caused by the demise of the company.

 Why take a chance?

 Companies Needing to Secure Financing